mindspore-ai/docs/docs/mindspore/programming_guide/source_en/enable_mixed_precision.md

 ## Manual Mixed Precision

-MindSpore also supports manual mixed precision.
-It is assumed that only one dense layer in the network needs to be calculated by using FP32, and other layers are calculated by using FP16.
-The mixed precision is configured in the granularity of cell.
-The default format of a cell is FP32.
+MindSpore also supports manual mixed-precision.
+(Manual mixed-precision is not recommended unless you want to customize special networks and features.)

-The following is the procedure for implementing manual mixed precision:
+Assume that only one dense layer on the network uses FP16 for computation and other layers use FP32.

-1. Define the network.
-This step is similar to step 2 in the automatic mixed precision.
+> The mixed-precision is configured in the unit of Cell.
+The default type of a Cell is FP32.

-2. Configure the mixed precision.
-Use `net.to_float(mstype.float16)` to set all operators of the cell and its sub-cells to FP16.
-Then, configure the dense to FP32.
+2. Configure the mixed-precision: Use `to_float(mstype.float16)` to set the operators involved in the Cell to FP16.

-3. Use TrainOneStepCell to encapsulate the network model and optimizer.
+3. Use `TrainOneStepCell` to encapsulate the network model and optimizer.

-A code example is as follows:
+The following is a basic code example.
+First, import the required libraries and declarations.

 ```python
 import numpy as np